Test in the playground

 - Make sure your browser has microphone access enabled

-- Click the Connect button to start the conversation.
+- Click the Start session button to start the conversation.
 Make sure you have given permissons for your microphone and speakers to be used.

 - Begin speaking to test your agent using either Push to talk or Always listening mode.

-For your first test, just try a simple interaction like "Hi, can you help me?" to see how your agent greets customers.
+:::tip First test For your first test, just try a simple interaction like "Hi, can you help me?" to see how your agent greets customers. :::

 The playground provides several tools to monitor your agent's performance: